Indian Institute of Science: Events

 Pravega is the annual science, technology and cultural festival of Indian Institute of Science, Bangalore.
-Started in 2013 by the undergraduates of IISc, the fest is usually held on the third weekend of January.
+Started in 2013 by the undergraduates of IISc, the fest is usually held on the third weekend of January.Vijyoshi, an annual national science camp for secondary school and undergraduate students, is hosted by IISc.

-Vijyoshi, an annual national science camp for secondary school and undergraduate students, is hosted by IISc.
+IISc Open Day is held every year on first Saturday of March to commemorate the birth anniversary of its founder Jamsetji Tata.
+It is open to general public and visitors get to explore the institute, witness scientific exhibitions & experiments, interact with leading scientists.

 IISc also has active sports teams, major ones being in cricket, football, badminton and volleyball.
 They participate each year in the IISM (inter IISER sports meet) and a number of other tournaments and events.